mrYakamoto/cheering-mascot/README.md

 * If you shout at her, she responds by shouting back.
 If you say, "HOW ARE YOU, GRANDMA?", Grandma replies, "NO, NOT SINCE 1983!"

-*  The conversation ends (e.g., the program exits) only when you say "I LOVE YA, GRANDMA, BUT I'VE GOT TO GO."
+*  The conversation ends (i.e., the program exits) only when you say "I LOVE YA, GRANDMA, BUT I'VE GOT TO GO."

 ##Releases